Natural Beekeeping Overview

 Each workshop is held round the kitchen table here at Rose Cottage, with a flexible, informal approach and a chance to visit some of our beehives.
 Whether there will be many flying bees to see will depend on the weather on the day.

-Beginning at 10.30am, we plan to finish mid-afternoon, with a refreshment break around midday.
+Beginning at 10.30am, we plan to finish mid-afternoon, with a break around midday for a light lunch (included in the price).
 Any profits will go towards honeybee welfare.

 Is This For Me?